cao7113/uweibo/README.md

     pass params[:file] into upload method as options could help weibo_2 to build post body, useful options as:
     *   filename, filename with extension of the uploading file, example 'pic.jpg'
     *   type, mime type of the uploading file, example 'image/jpeg'

+## Fun part

+write a local token file for cli access when callback action

+when run: `bundle console`, quick get a valid weibo client by: weibo_client

+Conveniently for development or inspect!!!